FredericGariepy/LighthouseLabs/PKM/W5/D1/Risk Management/Plan.md

        Use [CWE](https://cwe.mitre.org/) for vulnerability category and mitigations. \
        If you found a documented vector, plug it into NVD CVSS v3.x Calculator. \
        Else, Use CVSS NVD CVSS v3.x Calculator to calculate CVS. \
+   3. In the End, you should have: Vulnerabilities, related CVE threat, and CVSs. \

 ##### Automated
 To use __Autommated tools__: